PLR For Your Blog: Pros And Cons

 - My move from London to Norwich (wonderful though it is NOW) was consuming every thought and hour, before the move to make it happen and after the move to settle in.

 - It’s no secret that blogging is a part-time venture for me, so my offline businesses pay the bills and I have to give them top priority.

-- Bottom line – I was struggling to find something useful to say and the time to research any topic, because it typically takes me a full day to write each article and do even the minimum of promotion.
+- I was too short of TIME to research any topic, because it typically takes me a full day to write each article and do even the minimum of promotion.
 That’s without the chore of finding suitable images (artistic is NOT my middle name).

 It could have been time to give up blogging.
 Yet I was loath to let go of all the hard work I’ve done on my online business and the skills I’ve accumulated.